-The streams flowing into and out of the HC gas injection wells are shown in Figure 6.66 and are listed in Table 6.111.
+The streams flowing into and out of the HC gas injection wells are shown in Figure 6.66 and are listed in Table 6.110.

-HC gas injection wells are largely a pass-through process, only including losses due to fugitive emissions, which are described in detail below.
+HC gas injection wells are largely a pass-through process, only including losses due to fugitive emissions.
+Fugitive modeling is described in detail below in section 8.